Check this out:

 Union Station: 100 years old, neglected for 5 decades, works like a charm for cars, bikes, trains, and buses.
 Salesforce, with a 25x greater price tag is having trouble lasting a full year without bracing, and will only ever see trains if billions more are invested to tunnel into it.

 Thank god for architecture.
 It’s hard to explain to people brainwashed by the cult of originality why so much of contemporary painting and sculpture is such absolute crap, but buildings have actual functions to perform; like staying up, keeping out water, and telling people where the entrances are.
-The inability to perform those functions even marginally well is a solid indicator that they are not the equals of those they came before.
+The inability to perform those functions even marginally well is a solid indicator that they are not the equals of those that came before.

 As an aside, the wonderful work that was done in refurbishing the exterior and the atrium of the Union Station is undermined by the total lack of attention to the platform area.
 I understand that it is a working facility, but a lick of paint and taking a weed wacker to the giant hogweed would do wonders!